All Episodes

 Let me take another stab at this Romney business.

-Uh and again, at the outset, as I have said repeatedly over the course of many previous years of service to America behind this, a golden EIB microphone.
+And again, at the outset, as I have said repeatedly over the course of many previous years of service to America behind this, a golden EIB microphone, I endorse no candidate during the primaries unless somebody comes along and just you just know.

-And hasn't happened.
+And it hasn't happened.

 So keep that in mind.